jonasoesch/d3-typescript/README.md

-# D3 and Typescript Project Scaffolding
+# Minimal D3 and Typescript Project

 This is a minimal project to let you start coding with D3 in Typescript and build up from the bottom.
 Don't hesitate to take a look at the configuration files: